 The Planeta website was created in 1994 to archive issues of a quarterly newsletter.
 I’ve said that this work does not merely fill a niche but it creates one.
 The website educates the reader.
 It brings together environmentalists and the travelers.

 Traditional coverage of Latin America is either sparkling white beaches – or earthquakes and Zapatistas.
-No wonder U.S. audiences are so confused by life south of our border.
+No wonder U.S. audiences are so confused by life south of the border.

-Online the website, resources are cross-linked so that the tourist can gain a greater perspective on the environmental realities of a given destination and the conservationist – whether an arm-chair traveler or an avid bird watcher – can find the environmental tours or lodging in these areas.
-I estimate that the Planeta website will receive 250,000 hits this year, more than double than what it received in 1995.
+Online Planeta, resources are cross-linked so that visitors can gain a greater perspective on the environmental realities of a given destination and the conservationist – whether an arm-chair traveler or an avid bird watcher – can find the environmental tours or lodging in these areas.
+I estimate that the Planeta website will receive 250,000 hits this year (1996), more than double than what it received in 1995.
 Given the increase in the web audience, it should be very easy to attract a million hits in 1997.
 (Editor’s note: In 2004, it receives about 20,000 hits per day)

 Thanks to my work as an environmental journalist in Mexico and along the US/Mexico border, I’ve created environmental contact lists for government agencies, NGOs, academic centers and media.
 This proved to be so popular, I’ve since added contact lists for Central American countries.
 Currently, the best developed lists are for Honduras and Guatemala.
 This is not my undertaking alone – dozens of people were instrumental in the creation of these lists.
 This is one way of decentralizing communication – allow people with a common interest to discuss the issues on their own terms.

 In addition, there are bibliographies, lists of travel providers, Spanish language schools and hundreds of pages on environmental destinations and news from the region.
 The site is growing rapidly, and I just added a calendar of events.